Jacques Malavieille: Biography

 As a graduate student, Malavieille studied structural geology and how crustal deformation is related to lithospheric deformation.
 In the early 1980s, his research in Corsica and the western Alps linked lineations and mountain formation, promoted recognition of similar structures elsewhere, and showed how small-scale structures influence the large-scale kinematics of mountain ranges.
 In the 1980s, his research on strain fringes and asymmetric boundins provided new insights on the kinematics of geological structures.
 Some of his early fieldwork in the French Variscan orogenic belt and North America's Basin and Range Province contributed significantly to knowledge about metamorphic core complexes.
 Malavieille gained an international reputation for pioneering applications of analog modeling to scientific understanding of how fold-and-thrust belts and accretionary wedges develop.
 In Montpellier, he was essential in establishing an internationally renowned center for analog modeling in geology.
 Such analog models use sands and powders.
 His research has contributed to "understanding of accretionary wedges, seamount collision, basal underplating, tectonic erosion, oblique accretion."
 His recent research involves the "impact of surface processes and climate on the dynamics of orogenic wedges".

 Malavieille was awarded in 2001 the Prix Pierre Pruvost of the Société Géologique de France.
 In 2012 he received the Stephan Mueller Medal of the European Geosciences Union.
 In 2012 he shared, with co-author Elena Konstantinovskaya, the Geological Association of Canada's Dave Elliott Best Paper Prize.
 The prize for best paper in structural geology and tectonics published in 2011 honored their article Thrust wedges with décollement levels and syntectonic erosion: A view from analog models.
 In 2014 he received the Prix Paul Fourmarier of the Royal Academies for Science and the Arts of Belgium.
+In 2020, the “Prix Dolomieu“ (Grand prix de l’Académie des Sciences, Paris) for works on orogenesis.

 He is the father of three sons.